Everything You Need to Know About Termites in Prescott – Get Professional Help Now!

 Termites and ants are the biggest enemies of one another.
 Ants are famous for raiding termite colonies and consuming them for food.
 However, termites use defensive techniques to protect themselves from the ant.

-But as soon as the ant overcomes the defences, they eat away the termites.
+But as soon as the ant overcomes the defenses, they eat away the termites.
 However, this doesn’t involve all termites.
 For instance, ants do not eat larger termite colonies like subterranean termites.

 Also, this shouldn’t be used as a control technique.
 Otherwise, you would only be inviting more unwanted visitors to your property.